New speakers are being confirmed daily. Please check back often to see the latest additions to the Velocity Conference program.

 Nat Duca works on making web browsing in Chrome as smooth and jank free as possible.

-Marcel Duran is the Front End Lead for Yahoo!‘s Exceptional Performance Team.
-He has been into web performance optimization on high traffic sites in Yahoo!
+Marcel Duran is Front End Engineer at Google Inc. Prior to that he had been into web performance optimization on high traffic sites at Twitter Inc. and Yahoo!
 Front Page and Search teams where he applied and researched web performance best practices making pages even faster.
-He is now dedicated to YSlow and other performance tools development, researches and evangelism.
-His goal is to make the web even faster than it can be and believes there is no such thing as _"just a few milliseconds won’t hurt"_.
+On his last role as the Front End Lead for Yahoo!’s Exceptional Performance Team, he was dedicated to YSlow (now as his personal opensource project) and other performance tools development, researches and evangelism.

 Nathan has more than 12 years experience building and operating internet-scale services.
 He works as a software development manager at Amazon Web Services CloudFront and Route 53.
 Both services run at the edge of the Internet and improve the performance and availability of his customers’ applications.
 Prior to Amazon, Nathan worked for an Internet startup and experienced the thrill and pain of growing a service from nothing to the largest in its category.